Pupil Premium Grant (PPG)

 Pupil Premium was introduced by the Government in April 2011.
-It is designed to give additional money to support schools in raising the attainment of groups of children who have been identified nationally as achieving at a lower level than children from less disadvantaged backgrounds.
-This means children who receive free school meals, children whose parents serve in the Armed Forces, and those children in local authority care.
+It is designed to give additional money to support schools in raising the attainment of groups of children who have been identified nationally as achieving at a lower level than children from more advantaged backgrounds.
 National figures show that 11 year olds who are eligible for free school meals are around twice as likely not to achieve the expected standard in Maths and English as other 11 year olds.

 What Are Schools Required To Spend The Money On?